gwt-jelement/jsinterop-gen/IDL extended attributes.md

 dictionaries, methods (for their return type) if the return type is ObjectType, method arguments if the type is ObjectType, and dictionary members if the type is ObjectType
+- `GenericExtend(T)` same as GenericParameter, but for the extended type.
 - `Deprecated`: adds the `@Deprecated` annotation to the method or attribute.
 Currently applies to interface methods and attributes only.
 - `JsTypeName(newTypeName)`: overrides the default @JsType name with newTypeName.
 Cuurently